MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/access-s-waccess-s.md

 ---
 # _access_s, _waccess_s

 Determines file read/write permissions.
-This is a version of [_access, _waccess](access-waccess.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These functions are versions of [`_access`, `_waccess`](access-waccess.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).

 ## Syntax